audrina-li/Simple-Journal-App/README.md

 - As a user, I want to be able to mark an event as the highlight of the day
 - As a user, I want to be able to delete an existing journal
 - As a user, I want to be able to select a journal and view a list of events in it
-- As a user, I want to be able to select and save a journal to file
+- As a user, I want to be able to automatically save a journal to file
-- As a user, I want to be able to select and load a journal from file
+- As a user, I want to be able to automatically load all journals from file when I restart the application

 ## Reflection
 - could split up the JournalAppGUI class to improve cohesion